humhub/humhub/MIGRATE-DEV-BS5.md

 TODO in core and to document here

-### Well

-Should be replaced with cards.

-TODO in core and to document here

 ### Label & Badge

 Search for all `label` classes (search for `label label-` and the regex expression `<\w+\s+[^>]*class\s*=\s*["'](?:[^"']*\s)?label(?:\s[^"']*)?["'][^>]*>`) and use the new `humhub\widgets\bootstrap\Badge` widget instead